binggo1234/2d-csp-code/optimized_code_S1_BC_trail_Lcut_CIE_ready_v8/optimized_code_CIE_ready/README.md

 python -m experiments.run_demo --n_seeds 3 --seed0 1000
 ```

+Execution time depends on hardware; enabling **Numba JIT** (already included in the
+dependencies) is highly recommended for reproducing large-scale experiments.

 Parallel across seeds (useful when you run many seeds for the paper):

 ```bash